Smart Leaders Know When to Expand: Embracing New Opportunities in Energy Investments

 Smart leaders know when it's time to expand—and how to do it without losing focus.

 Markets don’t stay still.
 In real estate, we’ve seen interest rates rise, cap rates expand, and lending conditions tighten.
-Even the most disciplined operators are finding it harder to generate the returns that once came easily.
+Even the most disciplined operators find it harder to generate the returns that once came easily.

 Moments like these test more than resilience.
 They call for reinvention.
 The question isn’t if you’ll adapt—it’s how.